-Using Response Files and Batch File Builder
+Using Response and Batch Files

 You may have been thinking, in Lesson 8, this is getting to be too much typing at the command line.
 If you felt that way, you'll like this lesson.